 Lakhov earned his free entry by winning Casino Champion honors at King’s Casino in Rozvadov, Czech Republic.
 Yu earned his seat by winning the Main Event at Planet Hollywood.
 Jesse Cohen (currently third in chips) was Casino Champion here at Harrah’s Cherokee.
 Joshua Reichard (currently fifth) was Casino Champion at the Horseshoe Council Bluffs.
 Dylan Linde (sixth in chips) won the Main Event at the Horseshoe Hammond.

-Six-time bracelet winner Jason Mercier is the only player to buy in directly who’s still in contention.
+Five-time bracelet winner Jason Mercier is the only player to buy in directly who’s still in contention.
 He currently sits fourth in chips.

 Day 2 of the Global Casino Championship started with 47 players still in contention from a starting field of 124.
 Dylan Wilkerson started the day with a substantial chip lead.
 But after taking a bad beat against Caufman Talley, he was left short-stacked and was eventually eliminated short of the money.